cyclus/cyclus.github.com/source/cep/cep3.rst

 ..
 This part has been commented, as it is required for the website, but the person in charge of the release might not have the proper access to update the Dory worker.
-This should be automated when a merge is done on the master branch a CI-hook should update the dory cloudlus server and relaunch the worker.
+This should be automated when a merge is done on the main branch a CI-hook should update the dory cloudlus server and relaunch the worker.
    Moreover the cloudlus server is not directly related to Cyclus and depend on the UW-Madison community but the website relies on it to host the